 Chris Paul Net Worth

 Chris Paul is an American professional basketball player and who has a net worth of $160 million.
 According to his latest contract, Chris earns an annual salary of $30 million.
 He also earns $10-20 million per year from endorsements.
 During his career so far, Chris has played for the New Orleans Hornets, the Los Angeles Clippers, the Houston Rockets, the Oklahoma City Thunder and the Phoenix Suns.
-In August 2021, Chris signed a 4-year, $120 million contract with the Thunder.
+In August 2021, Chris signed a 4-year, $120 million contract with the Suns.
 By the end of that contract, his NBA career earnings will be $446 million.

 Chris Paul was born on May 6, 1985 in Winston-Salem, North Carolina to Charles Edward Paul Sr. and Robin Jones.
 He has an older brother named Charles "C.J."
 Paul.
 Charles Sr. was a former athlete himself and taught his sons basketball and football during their childhoods.
 Paul attended West Forsyth High School in Clemmons, North Carolina, where, as a senior, he led his school's varsity basketball team to a 27–3 record.
 He was a 2003 McDonald's All-American and was named North Carolina's Mr. Basketball for 2003.
 He attended Wake Forest University in Winston-Salem after high school.
 For two weeks in his sophomore season at Wake Forest, the school was ranked number one in the nation for the first time in school history.
 In the last game of the year, in an incident that would marr Paul's image for a bit of time, Paul punched NC State guard Julius Hodge in the groin and received a one-game suspension for the ACC tournament.
 Paul played for two seasons at Wake before he announced in April 2005 that he would be hiring an agent, turning professional, and entering the 2005 NBA draft.